 This chicken pot pie with puff pastry couldn’t be simpler to whip up.
 It uses some pantry staples, leftover chicken and store-bought puff pastry (so there’s definitely time savers used in this recipe).
 So, how do you pull it all together?

 - Cook onion, then garlic for a bit.

 - Add veggies, salt, pepper and herbs and cook for a few minutes.

 - Pour in chicken broth and cook a little until thickened to make the gravy.
 Add more broth if you want more gravy.

 - Stir in cooked chicken, cranberries and peas.

-- Place in serving dishes (or one large dish), top with puff pastry and bake until bubbling and top is golden brown.
+- Place in serving dishes (or one large dish), top with puff pastry and bake until bubbling and the top is golden brown.

 - Allow to cool a little before digging in.